This is part two in my series about why I personally choose to wear skirts every day. For part one, please read here.

 A few women have asked me about why I wear skirts all the time.
 Sometimes I just give a short answer, “I love skirts.”
 If they really seem interested, I may go into some of the reasons behind my choices.
 I have NEVER had a man ask me why I always wear skirts.
 I thought that was pretty interesting.
 Most of the time, people just say, “Oh!
 I LOVE your skirt!”

 I wear sandals or flip flops in the summer and boots in the winter.
 I always wear a slip if the skirt is not completely opaque.
 I kept my jeans and khaki pants for about a year – and then realized, I don’t need them!
-I do wear yoga pants when I run.
+I do wear yoga pants when I run – sometimes with a short skirt over them.
 But other than that, and some pajama pants sometimes at home, I only wear skirts.
 I did ask my husband’s permission when I wanted to change my wardrobe and he was ok with it.
 For the most part, I only wear long skirts.
 There are a few dresses/skirts that come to my knees that I wear for my husband on special occasions.

 There are actually some VERY practical aspects to wearing skirts I had never considered.
 When I wore jeans, it was a daily battle trying to figure out which pair fit on any given day – or even at different times during the same day – ladies, I know you know what I am talking about here!
 I love skirts because they are much more forgiving and if you gain or lose a few pounds or have some tummy issues, it doesn’t really matter much.
 LOVE THAT!
 And no riding up like with jeans and pants.
 Love that, too!
 And, in the summer, you get a lot more ventilation which is important in the south!
 I used to wear jeans all summer, that was REALLY HOT!
 I also love that in the winter you can hide all kinds of things under long skirts like leggings, long johns or yoga pants, and if your legs aren’t perfect, it doesn’t matter!
 No one has to see the spider veins or imperfections.
 If you do wear long skirts – just be careful going up stairs!
 You’ll have to hold your skirt up a bit so you don’t trip. :)